Lista de chequeo para una mudanza

 checklist for a move

-Key Points: Secrets to a Happy Moving
+Key Points: Secrets for a Happy Ending Move

-Dish boxes with protectors
+plate boxes with protectors

 The professional technique is counterintuitive but infinitely safer.
 Pay attention to this golden rule: